simbav911/dart-naujas-btcz.rock/content/en/news/2021-02-12-btcz-btc-pair-restoration-in-stex.md

 image: "/images/news/SiteExch_STEX-400x250.png"
 ---

-The Bitcoinz/Bitcoin trading pair is again available in the STEX exchange.
+TheBitcoinz/Bitcointrading pair is again available in theSTEXexchange.

 STEX is one of the very first exchange partners of the BitcoinZ Community.
 It has a wide range of listed assets and accepts many funding options.

-Happy trading! read more
+Happy trading!